Conexpo

 While skilled operators are in short supply, machine control can help you close the labor gap.
 On-machine technology enables every operator on the jobsite to work with greater efficiency and productivity, so you can do more work with fewer people.

 Off-machine systems can also make you more productive.
 For example, a robotic total station can be operated remotely from a distance, which means only one operator is needed in the field, rather than the traditional team of a surveyor and assistant required with manual total stations.
-This frees up team members to do other tasks, whether it is estimating, reporting, or something else.
+This frees up team members to do other tasks somewhere else on the project, increasing productivity.

 3. Say goodbye to rework